-Cataract Correction Technology
+Cataract Surgery Technology

 Are you looking for the newest and best technology in Cataract Surgery?
 Look no further, cause Northwest Eye has it!
-Through our unique Advanced Refractive Packages, we can provide you with the technology you need to obtain the vision outcome of your choice.
-At Northwest Eye we offer laser-assisted cataract surgery using our LensAR femtosecond laser.
+Through our unique advanced refractive packages, we can provide you with the technology you need to obtain the vision outcome of your choice.
+At Northwest Eye, we offer laser-assisted cataract surgery using our LensAR femtosecond laser.
 We also offer all of the available intraocular lens (IOL) technologies including the new TECNIS® Symfony IOL.

 The TECNIS® Symfony IOL is the first and only presbyopia-correcting extended range of vision IOL.
-It delivers a continuous full range of high-quality vision with reduced incidence of halos and glare comparable to a multifocal IOL.
+It delivers a continuous full range of high-quality vision with a reduced incidence of halos and glare comparable to a multifocal IOL.

 Click or Call to schedule an appt or speak with our Specialty Center Consultant to learn more about the amazing options we provide at Northwest Eye!

 To learn all you can about cataracts, including diagnosis and treatment, please schedule an appointment with a Northwest Eye cataract doctor.
 Because the more you know, the better you see.